magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 -  **Docker Updates**

-    -  <!-- MAGECLOUD- 2799 -->Added PHP 7.2 image—Added support for PHP 7.2 in Cloud Docker; updated the [Launch Docker configuration]({{ page.baseurl }}/cloud/docker/docker-config.html) to include the `docker:build --php` option to specify the version of PHP compatible with your Magento Commerce version.
+    -  <!-- MAGECLOUD-2799 -->Added PHP 7.2 image—Added support for PHP 7.2 in Cloud Docker; updated the [Launch Docker configuration]({{ page.baseurl }}/cloud/docker/docker-config.html) to include the `docker:build --php` option to specify the version of PHP compatible with your Magento Commerce version.

-    -  <!-- MAGECLOUD- 2799 -->Added a [Cron container]({{page.baseurl}}/cloud/docker/docker-development.html#cron-container) based on the PHP-CLI image.
+    -  <!-- MAGECLOUD-2565 -->Added a [Cron container]({{page.baseurl}}/cloud/docker/docker-development.html#cron-container) based on the PHP-CLI image.

+    -  Added the following services to the Docker container()

+        -  <!-- MAGECLOUD-2567 2889-->RabbitMQ 3.5 and 3.7
+        -  <!-- MAGECLOUD-2569 & 2887 -->ElasticSearch 1.7 and 2.4
+        -  <!-- MAGECLOUD-2886 -->Redis 3.2 and 4.0

 -  <!-- MAGECLOUD- 2575 -->**Configure with PHP constants**—Added support for [PHP constants]({{page.baseurl}}/cloud/project/magento-env-yaml.html#php-constants) in the `.magento.env.yaml` configuration file.